Limit theorems for empirical processes of cluster functionals: Limit theorems for general empirical cluster processes

-\end{enumerate} The block $Y_n^{(r_n - \ell_n)}$ is obtained from $Y_n$ by omitting a small block of $l_n$ observations at the end.
-Accordingly, (C1) means that asymptotically this omission does not influence the fidis of the empirical process of cluster functionals (see the proof of Lemma \ref{iidcompprop}).
-By the definition of cluster functionals, this is usually fulfilled if, with high probability, there are few or no nonzero observations in the omitted short blocks.
-Specifically, if components number $r_n-l_n+1\le i\le r_n$ all are zero, then $Y_n$ and $Y_n^{(r_n - \ell_n)}$ have the same core, and, thus, $\Delta_n(f)=0$.
+The block $Y_n^{(r_n - \ell_n)}$ is obtained from $Y_n$ by omitting a small block of $l_n$ observations at the end.
+Accordingly (C1) means that asymptotically this omission does not influence the fidis of the empirical process of cluster functionals (see the proof of Lemma \ref{iidcompprop}).
+By the definition of cluster functionals this is usually fulfilled if with high probability there are few or no non-zero observations in the omitted short blocks.
+Specifically, if components number $r_n-l_n+1\le i\le r_n$ all are zero, then $Y_n$ and $Y_n^{(r_n - \ell_n)}$ have the same core, and thus $\Delta_n(f)=0$.

 Assumption (C2) is the standard Lindeberg condition.
-The assumption of convergence of covariances, (C3), is the final ingredient needed to ensure finite-dimensional convergence in the present triangular array setup. \begin{theorem} Suppose the basic assumptions \textup{(B1)} and \textup{(B2)} hold, and that \textup{(C1)--(C3)} are satisfied.
-Then the fidis of the empirical process $(Z_n(f))_{f\in\mathcal{F}}$ of cluster functionals converge to the fidis of a Gaussian process $(Z(f))_{f\in \mathcal{F}}$ with covariance function $c$. \end{theorem}
+The assumption of convergence of covariances, (C3), is the final ingredient needed to ensure finite-dimensional convergence in the present triangular array setup.

+\begin{theorem} Suppose the basic assumptions (B1) and (B2) hold, and that (C1)--(C3) are satisfied.
+Then the fidis of the empirical process $(Z_n(f))_{f\in\FF}$ of cluster functionals converge to the fidis of a Gaussian process $(Z(f))_{f\in\FF}$ with covariance function $c$. \end{theorem}

 In general, the convergence (C3) of the covariance function must be verified directly.
 However, we also give additional sufficient conditions which are simpler to verify in some situations.
-A first very simple version, (C3$'$), requires convergence only after ``truncation'' to a fixed (but arbitrary) length.
-Before stating it, we recall the notation $L(Y_n)$ for the length of the core of $Y_n$. \\[1ex]{\bf (C3')}\; \; \; \parbox[t]{10.8cm}{ For $f \in \FF$ it holds that
+A first very simple version, (C3'), requires convergence only after ``truncation'' to a fixed (but arbitrary) length.
+Before stating it we recall the notation $L(Y_n)$ for the length of the core of $Y_n$. \\[1ex]{\bf (C3')}\; \; \; \parbox[t]{10.8cm}{ For $f \in \FF$ it holds that